 Susan was lead author of Impacts of A Warming Arctic, the synthesis report of the Arctic Climate Impact Assessment, published in 2004, on which she worked for four years with 300 scientists from the Arctic and beyond.
 She testified about the impacts of Arctic warming before the U.S. Senate in November 2004.

-Working with the Scientific Committee on Problems of the Environment, Susan co-authored the Emerging Challenges section of the United National Environment Programme's Global Environmental Outlook Yearbook for 2003, which addressed the alteration of the nitrogen cycle and over-fishing.
-In 2008, Susan was one of three lead authors, along with Jerry Melillo, Robert Corell, and a team of top experts from around the world, who produced the GEO Yearbook chapter on Methane from the Arctic: Global Warming Wildcard.
+Working with the Scientific Committee on Problems of the Environment, Susan co-authored the Emerging Challenges section of the United Nations Environment Programme’s Global Environmental Outlook (GEO) Yearbook for 2003, which addressed the alteration of the nitrogen cycle and over-fishing.
+In 2008, Susan was one of three lead authors, along with Jerry Melillo and Robert Corell, who joined a team of top experts from around the world to produce the GEO Yearbook chapter on Methane from the Arctic: Global Warming Wildcard.

 Susan has been involved in environmental research and education since the 1980s.
 Susan led hands-on workshops designed to help people save energy in their homes.
 She wrote a series of Home Energy Briefs and a series of handbooks about how people can reduce their negative impacts on the environment.